-What Sodium oxybate contains
+What Sodium Oxybate contains

 - The active substance is sodium oxybate.
-Each ml contains 500 mg of sodium oxybate. - The other ingredients are purified water, malic acid and sodium hydroxide for pH adjustment.
+Each ml of solution contains 500 mg of sodium oxybate. - The other ingredients are malic acid (for pH adjustment), sodium hydroxide (for pH adjustment), purified water.

-What Sodium oxybate looks like and contents of the pack
+What Sodium Oxybate looks like and contents of the pack